 A Voice-over Artist is someone who uses their voice in radio, television, film, theatre and other presentations.
-Sometimes they are in a dialogue between characters in a scripted radio play, but often referred to as off-camera or off-stage commentary.
+Sometimes they are in a dialogue between characters in a scripted radio play, but often referred to as off-camera or off-stage commentary or narration.
 The work of a Voice-over Artist is all unseen and only heard.
 The different ways you can work as a Voice-over Artist include:

 As well as opportunities on the Get Into Theatre website, you can search opportunities at The Stage Jobs here.

 What are the main responsibilities of a Voice-over Artist?